Followers

 French Carillon

-Recognizing that strategic significance, the French first fortified the site in 1755 and named it Fort Carillon.
-It would figure significantly in the upcoming campaigns of The French and Indian War.
-The power of the place proved itself in 1758 when 4,000 French defeated 16,000 British troops in a bloody battle aptly called The Battle of Carillon.
+Recognizing its strategic significance, the French first fortified the site in 1755 and named it Fort Carillon.
+It would play a significant role in the upcoming campaigns of the French and Indian War.
+The power of the place was demonstrated in 1758 when 4,000 French troops defeated 16,000 British troops in a bloody battle aptly called The Battle of Carillon.
 But all forts are meant to be taken, and in 1759, the British returned.
 This time, they drove out the small French garrison.

 Fighting at Fort Carillon